ml4ai/delphi/docs/model.rst

 ================

-We model abstract concepts such as food security and conflict as real-valued
-\emph{latent} variables, and indicators corresponding to these concepts as
+We model abstract concepts such as food security and conflict as real-valued *latent* variables, and indicators corresponding to these concepts as *observed* variables.
-\emph{observed} variables.
 An indicator is a measurable quantity that correlates with the intuitive, natural language interpretation of the abstract concept.
 For example, *average dietary energy supply adequacy* is one among many indicators for the concept of *food security*.